bdoyen/is_CLIP_easily_fooled/README.md

 - When a significant part of the egg object can be seen on the image, fooling is better achieved with the written word 'CAT' and not the cat drawing on the egg, which seems to be counter-intuitive and would need further investigations.
 - This inverse result is observed with writting and drawing on Post-it : fooling seems then easier with a Post-it rather then the textual data written down on the object directly.
-- Fooling was not that easy on the overaall with these objects and settings and compared to the green apple/IPod : a close up view of the egg with a Post-it with the word 'CAT' leads to a 94% prediction score for 'egg' category.
+- Fooling was not that easy on the overaall with these objects and settings and compared to the green apple/IPod : a close up view of the egg with a Post-it with the word 'CAT' leads to a 94% prediction score for 'egg' category.<br/>
 It took some efforts and imagination to fool the model finally...
 - Model output scores can flip easily between a class and another if a part of the object (her egg) is revealed or not.